-For some time now I wanted to write a bit about this blog, my work, progress, and different direction.
+I have wanted to write a bit about this blog, my work, progress, and different direction for some time now.

 Last year was kind of rough.
 I had some crazy bad experiences with a few festivals which made me rethink all this "street art" thing.
 It also inspired me to reflect on all that I've done to this point and where my focus should be in the future.